 Selected entities will thereof enter the Consortium of ASSIST-IoT as third parties of the Project Coordinator.
-The draft collaboration agreement with the rights and obligation assumed by the third party is included in the Applicants Package.
 The applicant (if accepted to be funded) will be requested to fulfil the indicated fields.
-From then on, all managing aspects will be dealt with via communication with the Project Coordinator while any question/issue related with technical/operational participation in the project will be conducted through the leader of task T7.4 of ASSIST-IoT (Prodevelop, S.L. - partner PRO). receive funds as third parties of UPV
+From then on, all managing aspects will be dealt with via communication with the Project Coordinator while any question/issue related with technical/operational participation in the project will be conducted through the leader of task T7.4 of ASSIST-IoT (Prodevelop, S.L. - partner PRO).